Health Regulations and Recommendations to Follow

 Can we access library resources?

-The library's online resources remain accessible to its readers (except external readers) via the Digital Resources page or the catalog.
-To find out all about the services and resources available during confinement, consult the dedicated page on the library's website.
+The library's online resources remain accessible via the Digital Resources page or the catalog.

 Internships / Professional Opportunities

 Incoming international students for the 2020-21 academic year: Student visas and resident permit applications are being processed as a priority.
 We invite you to regularly check official information for updated information on specific countries.

 > How to apply for a visa and residence permit

 > Press Release by the Ministry for Europe and Foreign Affairs

 My university is allowing me to go ahead with the exchange semester (semester 5), either in-person or online.
 What are the implications of my choice?

 Students with an offer for an exchange semester (either in-person or online) from their host university may carry out the semester according to the arrangements proposed by their host university.